-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Camp Hill PS are timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Camp Hill Primary School are timely and appropriate in the circumstances.

-We encourage students to speak to their teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including all teachers, our wellbeing staff member, the Assistant Principal and/or Principal.
+We encourage students to speak to their child's class teacher, However, students are welcome to discuss their concerns with any trusted member of staff including the Principal or Assistant Principal and Wellbeing staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Camp Hill PS should contact their child's class teacher, the Principal or Assistant Principal by phone on 54 433 367 or emailcamp.hill.ps@school.com).
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Camp Hill Primary School should contact the Principal or Assistant Principal by phone on 54433367 or by emailing camp.hill.ps@school.com.